Soviet occupation of Latvia in 1940: Loss of independence

 Accurate numbers for the losses the Soviets inflicted on Latvia are not available.
 They have been estimated at 35,000 dead from military action, executions, or deportation.
 Many more found refuge abroad.
 These losses all began during the first Soviet occupation.
-This has also been referred to, in Latvian, as "Baigais Gads" (Year of Terror).
-(This term was also used in anti-Soviet propaganda of the period—these two uses should not be confused or allied in purpose.
-Baigais Gads is also a title of an openly antisemitic, false account of the events of the year penned by Pauls Kovalevskis, a Nazi sympathiser, in 1942.)
+This has also been referred to, in Latvian, as "Baigais Gads" (Year of Terror) (this term was also used in anti-Soviet propaganda of the period—these two uses should not be confused or allied in purpose.
+Baigais Gads is also a title of an openly antisemitic account of the events of the year penned by Pauls Kovalevskis, a Nazi sympathiser, in 1942).
 Further mass deportations and killing were planned, however the German invasion of Soviet territory brought a halt to this.
 A Lithuanian government official claims to have seen a document envisaging the removal of 700,000 from Lithuania.

 Soviet terror

 The Soviet authorities, having gained control over Latvia, immediately imposed a regime of terror.
 Hundreds of men were arrested, including many leaders of the Republic of Latvia.
-Tribunals were set up to punish "traitors to the people."
+Tribunals were set up to punish "traitors to the people".

 Under arrest and liable to prompt liquidation were Latvia's President Kārlis Ulmanis and Foreign Minister Vilhelms Munters.
 Immediate confiscation of property and execution within 24 hours was decreed for diplomats abroad who refused to recognize the new regimes and return to Latvia.
 Later orders expanded the list of repressions, including anyone related to someone in hiding from the government or who had fled abroad—which act made them a traitor to the state.

-On June 22, 1940, all three Baltic parliaments passed initial resolutions on the nationalization of land, followed in Latvia by a Bill of Land Reform a week later.
+On 22 June 1940, all three Baltic parliaments passed initial resolutions on the nationalization of land, followed in Latvia by a Bill of Land Reform a week later.
 Initially, a maximum of 30 hectares of land could be used by a family, reduced during the second Soviet occupation to 15–20 hectares.

-The June deportation took place on June 13 and June 14, 1941, estimated at 15,600 men, women, and children, and including 20% of Latvia's last legal government.
+The June deportation took place on 13-14 June 1941, estimated at 15,600 men, women, and children, and including 20% of Latvia's last legal government.
 Approximately 35,000 total (1.8% of Latvia's population) were deported during the first Soviet occupation.
-Stalin's deportations also included thousands of Latvian Jews.
-(The mass deportation totalled 131,500 across the Baltics.)
+Stalin's deportations also included thousands of Latvian Jews (the mass deportation totalled 131,500 across the Baltics).